engineor/engineor.github.io/source/_posts/2016-04-02-Dockerizing-a-simple-website.md

 COPY src/ /usr/share/nginx/html
 ```

-The first line indicates that we will extends the base image `nginx`, with the tag `stable` (tags after the columns allow you to specify the version of the image that you want.
+The first line indicates that we will extends the base image `nginx`, with the tag `stable` (tags after the columns allow you to specify the version of the image that you want).
 Then, the maintainer is just an information you give in order for others to contact you if they want to change anything or if they find you clever.

 The last line however is more interesting.
 Two commands exist in a `Dockerfile` to add files to an image: `COPY` and `ADD`.
 In this file, we just want a plain copy from a local filesystem to the container filesystem, which is provided by `COPY` with no overhead.
 On the other hand, `ADD` is doing slightly more work, and allows to unarchive any added archive and add files from the web.
 Have a look at the documentation for further explained details: [Dockerfile best practices: ADD or COPY](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#add-or-copy).

 Now, we can build the image using our Dockerfile.
 Use the command `docker build -t test/my-static-website .` to do so.

 `-t test/my-static-website` assign the name `test/my-static-website` to your image.
 Images on the local machine can be listed using `docker images`.
-`.` at the end of the command says "find the `Dockerfile` in the current directory and build from it.
+`.` at the end of the command says "find the `Dockerfile` in the current directory and build from it".

 Here is the result of the `docker images` command: